finnsdottir/openrefine_fall2025/docs/facets.markdown

     <figcaption>Dropdown menu shows facet options</figcaption>
 </figure>

 The first facet option you should see is the `Text facet` option.
-A text facet groups all the identical text values in a column and creates a list in a box in the left margin with the unique text values and the number of times eaach value appears in the faceted column.
+A text facet groups all the identical text values in a column and creates a list in a box in the left margin with the unique text values and the number of times each value appears in the faceted column.

 <figure markdown="span">
     ![image of the facet menu for primary genre](./content/genre-facet.jpg){width=800}